 Portland experiences a classic New England winter, characterized by chilly temperatures and a moderate amount of snowfall that transforms the usual coastal city into a scenic winter landscape.

 The city’s historic architecture and waterfront areas, such as the Old Port district, take on a special charm under a blanket of snow.
 Seasonal events include ice skating at Deering Oaks Park and enjoying the annual Winter Lights celebration.
 Despite its relatively milder winter compared to some other northern cities, it still gets substantial snowfall, with roughly five mild snowstorms each year.

 The Top 10 Snowiest Cities in the U.S.

-The cities that top this list are predominately located on the shores of Great Lakes, in the far North or in areas with high elevations.
+The cities that top this list are predominantly located on the shores of the Great Lakes, in the far North or in areas with high elevations.
 While 70+ inches of snow each winter may sound scary, most residents will tell you they adjust to a life full of shoveling, snow days and driving precautions.

 Living in one of the snowiest cities in the U.S. may require some guts, but the trade-off is worth it.
 In return, you get icy beauty, a long skiing season and holidays that typically look picture-perfect.
 Could you endure it?